toss/granite/docs/reference/react-native/config/defineConfig.md

 export default defineConfig({
   // The name of your microservice
   appName: 'my-app',
+  // (Optional) The host name for your app (e.g. 'scheme://host/app-name')
+  host: 'super',
   // The URL scheme for deep linking
   scheme: 'granite',
   // Entry file path